dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_sensor_actuator.md

   - Free processor time
   - Highly configurable
 - Easy to add extra blocks like Digital filters as required like a [Moving Average FIR](https://en.wikipedia.org/wiki/Finite_impulse_response).
+- ... and all of that without increasing the soft core processor load!